Harvard-IACS/2023-CS107/content/project/milestone6/index.md

 3. Record and upload a video presentation demonstrating the library's installation and functionality.
 4. Each team member's self-evaluation in the `dev` branch README.

+### Exceptions

+Submission of the Jupyter Notebook example is mandatory, while the video is optional.
+Both serve to demonstrate your work.

+If you choose not to submit the video:

+-   No points will be awarded for 'Library on Test PyPI' and 'Video Presentation' if the library installation fails.
+-   If the library installation succeeds but tests fail, you will receive points for 'Library on Test PyPI' but lose points for 'Video Presentation'.
+-   Points for both 'Library on Test PyPI' and 'Video Presentation' will be awarded if the installation and tests are successful.

 ## Grading breakdown